One month into the Ukraine war, a defiant nation is forever changed but adapting

 Russia’s forces for weeks have made only marginal gains and even lost ground in some parts of the country, revealing a flawed military strategy.
 The Kremlin’s plan, according to analysts, assumed a swift decapitation of the government and installation of a puppet regime, apparently based on Moscow’s view of Ukrainian President Volodymyr Zelensky as likely to flee the same way Afghan President Ashraf Ghani did last summer when the Taliban closed in on Kabul.
 The logical first step — shock-and-awe attacks to knock out Ukraine’s air defenses, drones and air force — never happened.

-Zelensky’s defiant unshaven face in daily video addresses from Kyiv has instead inspired and rallied ordinary Ukrainians.
+Zelensky’s defiant, unshaven face in daily video addresses from Kyiv has instead inspired and rallied ordinary Ukrainians.
 A month ago, Volodymyr Marusiak was an attorney.
 Now his corporate law office in the western Ukrainian city of Lviv serves as his headquarters as a commander in the Territorial Defense Forces, which is made up of civilian volunteers.
 Doctors, construction workers, start-up founders — men and women — are now some of his fighters.

 “A month ago, I was busy wearing a suit and tie,” he said, sitting in a dim conference room.
 “Now I command 140 people.”